shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Look at what?”

-“Oh, you’re trick!
+“Oh, your trick!
 It’s very lovely.”

 “No, I wasn’t born yesterday.
 What are you looking at?”